 Taking care of yourself and making sure you’re looking after yourself is so important, especially during the summer months.
 Drinking lots of water, staying hydrated and making sure we’re protecting ourselves from the heat.
 Something else suffers during these hot, humid months, more so than at any other time of the year.
 Our hair.
+It can be tempting to simply use keratin extensions to solve the problem but it’s important to carry out additional hair treatments during these times too.
 I’m a fan of trying DIY treatments like olive oil and egg, avocado and coconut oil, and mayonnaise and honey because it feels so great when you can create something that really makes a difference in how your hair feels.
 But, sometimes there are treatments that I discover that really make an instant difference.
 Enter: Olapex!

 Olaplex promises to repair, strengthen and restore hair that has been bleached, dyed or damaged by heat.
 It’s more than a conditioner because it actually repairs the bonds (it’s a bond multiplier) and so it reduces breakage from treatments that previously haven’t been kind to our hair.
 Damage, straightening and overusing a hair dryer are key ways in which hair gets frazzled and dry so heat is one factor.
 Bleaching is another one, and I decided the best time to try Olaplex would be heading into the summer where both bleach and heat will play a big part – this is the real test!
 I went to HOB salons in Camden to go from brown to a lighter, more caramel colour.
 It’s naturally curly so it has always been frizzy, dry and difficult to manage.
 After years of bleaching and straightening, my hair wasn’t looking healthy and the glossy look it used to have hasn’t been around for a while.
 Silky, strong hair?
 Yes please.